Is it just too dang cold to go outside wherever you are? Me too.

 Ok…I first de-stem my mushrooms and rinse and pat them dry and rub off any left on dirt.
 If you would rather just brush or wipe your mushrooms clean, be my guest, but that kind of risk-taking is just not for me.

 Chop your peeled shallots and garlic in the food processor or chop finely by hand.
-Remove from the bowl and reserve.
+Remove from the processor and reserve.
 Mince your thyme by hand.
-Set aside both the chopped shallots and the thyme.
+Set aside both the chopped shallots and garlic and the thyme.

 Clean and de-stem your button mushrooms.
 Throw 1/2 of your button mushrooms in your food processor or chop by hand.
 You want the mushrooms chopped into bits (see photo above of chopped mushrooms).
 Remove the chopped mushrooms from the bowl and finish off the chopping of the second half of your button mushrooms in the food processor.
 Go ahead and add half of the portobellos to your food processor as well.
 Chop together.

 Put the olive oil and butter in a large pot or stockpot over a medium heat.
 Stir so you grease the entire pot and the butter gets dispersed.
-Once the butter has melted, add your shallots and saute until soft (about 3 minutes).
+Once the butter has melted, turn down the heat to medium low (garlic burns quickly), add your shallots and garlic and saute until soft (about 3 minutes).
 Add your thyme and saute thyme as well.
-Add you flour and saute for a minute.
-Finally, dump all of your chopped mushrooms into the pot and stir frequently so that all of the mushrooms get cooked evenly.
+Add you flour and saute for a minute, scraping the bits off of the bottom and stirring.
+Finally, dump all of your chopped mushrooms into the pot (leaving the reserved mushrooms out), and stir frequently so that all of the mushrooms get cooked evenly.
 Cook for about 5 minutes.
 Pour in the soup stock, stir and bring to a low simmer over a medium heat for 15 minutes.
 Make sure when you stir, to scrape the bottom of the pot so that all the nice stuck on bits get worked into your soup.
 Those are tasty.

-Now either use an immersion blender (best tool ever) to puree your soup or pour your soup in batches into a blender and puree.
+Turn off the burner.
+Now, either use an immersion blender (best tool ever) to puree your soup or pour your soup in batches into a blender and puree.
 SAFETY FIRST: Pour small batches of the HOT soup into the blender and CLOSE THE BLENDER TIGHTLY, but leave the middle little cap OPEN and use a towel folded over to cover the opening.
 You don’t want to splatter hot soup on your face but you don’t want a mini explosion either.
-Letting air out of the blender by keeping the middle portion open is key to not having an explosion.
+Letting air out of the blender by keeping the middle portion open is the key to not having an explosion (glass pitcher shattering).

 If you wish to fancy up your soup for company, cut small cookie cutter shapes (stars or such) out of defrosted puff pastry and bake according to package instructions.
 Usually it will be about 10 minutes at 350 degrees.
 If I were you, I would do this while my soup was simmering so that they are ready when the soup is done.